kokonut27/repl-api.js/docs/pages/api.md

 ----

-## Posts Class
+## Post Class
-The Posts class is designed to return post data from the Replit Community, including comments, likes, and more.
+The Post class is designed to return post data from the Replit Community, including comments, likes, and more.

 ----